-Cenovus put some non-core deep basin assets for sale: CEO
+Cenovus to sell some Deep Basin gas assets, cut costs: CEO

-Canadian oil producer Cenovus Energy inc has put a package of mainly non-core Deep Basin gas assets for sale, its new CEO Alex Pourbaix said in his first media briefing on Wednesday.
+Canadian oil producer Cenovus Energy Inc has put a package of some of its Deep Basin gas assets up for sale, the company's new chief executive said on Wednesday, adding that Cenovus was looking to reduce costs in the long term.

+"If there's anything that I might put a slight twist on strategy, it's going to be re-emphasizing the focus on bottom line, profitability and returning value," Alex Pourbaix said in his first news media briefing since taking charge last week.

-Cenovus has raised just under $4-billion of a targeted $4-billion to $5 billion to pay down debt it took for buying some of ConocoPhillips' Canadian assets in March.
-Pourbaix took charge as the new CEO earlier this month. .
+Cenovus has raised just under $4-billion of a targeted $4-billion to $5-billion to pay down debt incurred in buying some of ConocoPhillips' Canadian assets in March, as foreign oil majors retreated from the country.

+Pourbaix, 52, who has a law degree, replaced Brian Ferguson, an accountant by training, who left after investors balked at the purchase, sending its stock to a record low of C$9.41, losing about half its market value..

+While some investors have said they hoped for a CEO with direct technical experience, Pourbaix said Cenovus had not had such criteria, and that shareholders have been generally pleased with his vision for the company On Wednesday, the shares of Calgary, Alberta-based Cenovus were trading down 1.8 per cent at C$13.01, in line with other energy companies, while the benchmark Canada stock index was flat.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.